Jordan LawOver $500 Million in Personal injury Verdicts and Settlements Request a free consultation

 Why You Need An Experienced Denver Personal Injury Attorney On Your Side

 The majority of personal injury claims in Colorado do not go to trial.
 They successfully settle outside of the courtroom, during pre-trial negotiations and mediations.
 This does not diminish the importance of retaining an attorney with extensive trial experience.
 Trial experience isn’t just about representing clients in front of a judge and jury – it’s about bringing the pressure during settlement negotiations.

 Insurance companies and other parties do not want a claim to go to trial.
 They know that if this happens, they could lose a lot more money in court costs and in a greater judgment award.
 It is the fear of having to go to trial that drives up the value of settlement offers.
 The defendant needs to believe the plaintiff and his/her attorneys are willing and able to go to trial.
 Otherwise, they might offer lower settlements.

-Jordan, Herington & Rowley’s team has a long history of going to trial for our clients in Colorado.
+The Jordan Law team has a long history of going to trial for our clients in Colorado.
 Big insurance companies know our reputation as trial attorneys and have no doubt that we are prepared to go to court if necessary to get full compensation for a client.
 We have no problem fighting for you and your family during a civil trial.
 Whether your case goes to court or not, trusting attorneys with trial experience is crucial for the amount you will get for your claim.

 Frequently Asked Questions: